Pages

 The Haunting of Martindale Hall

-A visit to the Clare valley with our good friends John & Deb from Drifter Paranormal (who are travelling the country investigating haunting phenomena) led us to Mintaro’s exceptional Georgian styled manor “Martindale Hall”.
+A visit to the Clare Valley with our good friends John & Deb from Drifter Paranormal (who are travelling the country investigating haunting phenomena) led us to Mintaro’s exceptional Georgian-styled manor “Martindale Hall”.

-The house was used as Mr Bowmans own recreation home, and featured a boating lake, racecourse, cricket pitch (which saw the English 11 play on its pitch on one occasion), a polo ground, and was also used for fox hunting and other hunting exhibitions.
+The mansion was built in 1879 and took two years to finish.
+It is built of sandstone and has 32 rooms, including a large basement which contains seven rooms.
+The house was used as Mr Bowman's recreation home and featured a boating lake, racecourse, cricket pitch (which saw the English 11 play on its pitch on one occasion), and a polo ground.
+The property was also used for fox hunting and other hunting exhibitions.

 Its roof was designed to allow for the lady visitors of the house to sit upon and view the goings-on of the sporting achievements of the menfolk.

-This was a man so wealthy, he installed fully flushing toilets for his servant’s use, but insisted on using commodes for himself and his guests, which the servants would have to empty after each use.
+This was a man so wealthy, that he installed fully flushing toilets for his servant’s use, but insisted on using commodes for himself and his guests, which the servants would have to empty after each use.

 The house is now a museum owned by the people of South Australia, and within its walls, you can find all its original fittings and grandeur.
 In the billiard room stands a full-sized English Billiard table (12 ft x 6 ft).
-It is said the 1.5-tonne pool table was placed in position, then the north-facing wall of the building was finished.
+It is said the 1.5-tonne pool table was placed in position, and then the north-facing wall of the building was finished.

-In 1885, drought overtook Australia, and Edmund Bowman's finances suffered, this was compounded further in following years with a depression lowering the price of wool, causing Mr Bowmans finances further losses.
+In 1885, drought overtook Australia, and Edmund Bowman's finances suffered, this was compounded further in following years with a depression lowering the price of wool, causing Mr Bowman's finances further losses.
 These losses eventually led to the sale of Martindale Estate to another notable South Australian, Mr William Mortlock in 1891.

-The Mortlock’s brought their own touch to the home and the majority of the fittings and furniture that we see today were theirs.
-In the smoking-room, one can see some of the treasures that John Mortlock returned with from his expeditions across Australia, New Guinea and Africa including a majestic 16th-century Samurai suit, Sri Lankan devil masks and carved elephant tusks.
+The Mortlocks brought their own touch to the home and the majority of the fittings and furniture that we see today were theirs.
+In the smoking room, one can see some of the treasures that John Mortlock returned with from his expeditions across Australia, New Guinea and Africa including a majestic 16th-century Samurai suit, Sri Lankan devil masks and carved elephant tusks.
 Other pieces of Mr Mortlocks collection can be found in the Adelaide Museum and Mortlock Library on North Terrace Adelaide.

 John Mortlock, who inherited the house from his parents, died in 1950, only 15 months after marrying his wife, Dorothy.
 After John’s death, Dorothy walked out of the house, leaving everything the way it sat, other than a few personal possessions.
 She locked the door and then donated the entire building and contents to the University of Adelaide, which in turn gave the entire site to the people of South Australia.